-There are some really cool places in Japan I have yet to see for myself but I reached out to some travel bloggers that have been to Japan to ask them what they think is some of the best places in Japan that they thought were really cool to visit.
+There are some really cool places in Japan I have yet to see for myself, but I reached out to some travel bloggers that have been to Japan to ask what they think is some of the best places in Japan that they thought were really cool to visit.

 Having spent several months travelling around Japan myself it’s easily one of my favourite places to travel.

-I have since wrote many articles to help guide other travellers on what to see and do there.
+I have since written many articles to help guide other travellers on what to see and do there.

 I wanted to show you more areas of Japan to discover from the perspective of others.
 This is what the bloggers cool places in Japan are.